YKB149/Fivem/README.md

 - QBCore Framework integration details
 - txAdmin API usage and endpoints
 - Discord API features and limitations

-For more detailed documentation on advanced features and internals, see:
-- `docs/advanced_features.md` - Detailed technical documentation
-- `SETUP_AND_USAGE.txt` - Quick start guide

 ## Support and Community